-Following up "With Love, Lilly,” upcoming Russian helmer Larisa Sadilova reteams with “Lilly” star Marina Zubanova for “Babysitter Required,” a sinister comedy-drama showing what happens when nannies attack, albeit in a sly, non-violent fashion.
+Following up her sophomore pic “With Love, Lilly,” upcoming Russian helmer Larisa Sadilova reteams with “Lilly” star Marina Zubanova for “Babysitter Required,” a sinister comedy-drama showing what happens when nannies attack, albeit in a sly, non-violent fashion.
+Applicant pic is good with psychological observations, particularly about class conflict, but shows less skill with pacing and story development over the long haul.
 Good references could help “Babysitter” fill positions at smaller fests and arthouse venues domestically, but it will find distribution prospects trickier overseas.

 Businessman Andrei (Alexi Makarov) and his career woman wife Vera (Victoria Isakova) are doing so well financially they can afford to employ housekeeper Masha (Raisa Ryazanova) and a team of Uzbek builders to add an extension to their suburban home.
 But with Vera planning to go back to work, their only child, 4-year-old Alyka (Ira Shipova), needs a full-time nanny, so they hire apparently docile former schoolteacher Galina (Zubanova).

 However, big-boned Galina is not as bovine as she appears.
 While eavesdropping outside the couple’s window one night, she overhears Andrei cracking a joke about her weight to a laughing Vera.
 The couple treats her like a servant, on a par with the Uzbek builders.

 Later, she gathers from an overheard phone conversation that Andrei’s not an entirely faithful husband.
 And so, Galina begins a quiet campaign of revenge, her methods — including framing the builders for a theft, turning little Alyka from a boisterous tomboy to a morbid kid via scary bedtime stories, and buttering up Andrei’s dad (Valery Barinov) with booze — are hard to fathom at first.